davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Has fetchHello method to fetch state from the API
     * And when the component mounts, it calls the fetchHello method to display the result
-    * API is now running in docker -- my previous headaches were solved!
-Yeah!
+    * And with the API running in Docker, nothing could go wrong!

 ----